vigetlabs/blendid/CONTRIBUTING.md

 1. Tell everyone what they can expect in this release
 2. Bumps the version (see [semver.org](http://semver.org/))
-3. Publishes the packages to NPM.
+3. Publishes the packages to npm.
 You'll see it [here](https://www.npmjs.com/package/blendid)
 4. Pushes the commit you just made to increase the version number and a git tag for that commit
 5. Updates release content for the releases page and for RSS feed readers (and bots)